Government of the 29th Dáil

-26th Government of Ireland

 Nomination of Taoiseach

 The 29th Dáil first met on 6 June 2002.
 In the debate on the nomination of Taoisech, outgoing Taoiseach and Fianna Fáil leader Bertie Ahern, Fine Gael leader Enda Kenny, Labour Party leader Ruairi Quinn, and Green Party leader Trevor Sargent were each proposed.
 Ahern received the nomination of the Dáil.
 Ahern was re-appointed as Taoiseach by President Mary McAleese.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Bertie Ahern proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.